3 generations of Harbaughs make 1st visit to Yankee Stadium

 After that, the three generations of Harbaugh boys are headed out to Long Island on Saturday to catch some major golf at the PGA Championship.

+“I haven’t got much sleep the last couple nights thinking that we were coming to Yankee Stadium,” Harbaugh said.
+“I think I’m more excited than my son, Jack, and I think my dad’s even more excited than I am.
+This is a big thrill.”

-Shaking hands and posing for photos on the field during batting practice, Harbaugh wore a Yankees cap, a Michigan sweater vest and — of course — a crisp pair of khakis.
-He says he and his father had never been to Yankee Stadium before and it’s a “bucket list” trip for them.
+Shaking hands and posing for photos on the field during batting practice, Jim Harbaugh wore a Yankees cap, a Michigan sweater and — of course — a crisp pair of khakis with sneakers.
+He called it a “bucket list” trip for the family.

+“This is a huge highlight because none of us have been to Yankee Stadium.
+This is great,” he said.
+“It’s gorgeous.
+Just gorgeous.
+Unbelievable.”

+“I always look forward to getting a foul ball opportunity,” Jim Harbaugh said.
+“I’ve got my glove.
+I’ve gotten 20 legitimate foul balls or home runs during a game.”

-Harbaugh, a lifelong baseball fan, grew up rooting for the Detroit Tigers while his father was an assistant coach under Bo Schembechler at Michigan.
+A lifelong baseball fan, Jim Harbaugh grew up rooting for the Detroit Tigers while his father, also named Jack, was an assistant coach under Bo Schembechler at Michigan in the 1970s.

+Nowadays, Jim Harbaugh said he’s close friends with Oakland Athletics manager Bob Melvin and enjoyed coaching first base for the A’s in spring training.

+“Actually, they’re in Detroit tonight.
+We would have been there, but this was an amazing opportunity,” Jim Harbaugh said.
+“This is pretty awesome.”

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25 .